 “If you, Lord, kept a record of sins, Lord, who could stand?
 But with you there is forgiveness, so that we can, with reverence, serve you” (Psalm 130:3-4, NIV).

 In my own imperfect Christian life I have discovered that I make unintentional mistakes.
-To some an unintentional mistake might not appear large, but to me it is.
-I know the life of someone might be affected.
+To some an unintentional mistake might not appear large.
+However, I know the life of someone might be affected by what I have done.
 I ask for forgiveness and pray for whoever might be hurt as a result.
 If I allowed it, the enemy could tear me apart over something like that.
 He could throw a guilt trip that could keep me from serving the Lord.
 Once you ask for forgiveness, don't remain burdened by feelings of guilt.
 Allow the Lord to show what you need to do, and what you don't need to do.
 If you have truly turned it over to Him, He will guide you perfectly in how to handle your unintentional mistake.

 Perhaps you have found yourself in such a situation.
 If you discover you have made an unintentional mistake, there is no condemnation in Jesus Christ.
 You are more than a conqueror in Him.
 Beth Moore puts it like this in “Praying God's Word”.
 “He who is unconvinced of God's love is unconvinced he is more than a conqueror.”
 In all that happens in your life, intentional or unintentional, you are more than a conqueror through Him who loved you and gave His life for you (Romans 8:37).
 There is forgiveness, and there is victory.